Stress is nothing more than a socially acceptable form of mental illness.

 Accept the fact that you can’t control everything.
 Some things are just out of your hands, and unfortunately, that’s how things are, and there’s nothing you can do to change it.
 You could, of course, complain, blame and make excuses.
 However, that will only stress you out even more.
 Instead, choose to take full responsibility for your life and circumstances.
 Take responsibility for how things are at this very moment.
 You might not think that you created this situation, however, you probably did.
 You made certain decisions, took specific kinds of actions and did things a certain way that led you to this very moment.
 You did this to yourself even if other people were involved.
 As such, you must take responsibility for getting yourself into this situation.

 When you’re responsible you quit making excuses, complaining and/or blaming other people or circumstances for your conditions.
-Taking responsibility also means not comparing yourself with others.
+Taking responsibility also means not comparing yourself to others.
 Don’t wish for things to be different.
 Wish instead to learn from this experience and do better the next time around.
 Take responsibility for “what is” in your life right now, and do the best you can with what you have moving forward.

 Learn from Your Mistakes